-The longest stretch of genuine old U.S. 66 is in western Arizona, running 90 lonely miles from Seligman to Kingman alongside the tracks of the Burlington-Northern-Santa Fe.
+The longest stretch of genuine old U.S. Route 66 is in western Arizona, running 90 lonely miles from Seligman to Kingman alongside the tracks of the Burlington-Northern-Santa Fe.
 Railroads came in the late 19th century, and automotive roads followed in the early 20th.
 In Seligman lives Angel Delgadillo, who was born there 88 years ago and has been instrumental in preserving the legend of old 66.

 The riding around the Buffalo National River in the Ozark Mountains provides endless amusement, and many chances to wash the dust off your wheels.
 The Newton County seat of Jasper, on State Route 7, provides a focal point, and little roads go off in every direction, including through the Ozark National Forest.
 A word to the wise: If you are faced with fording a river, best to walk the distance first, just so you don’t end up with a flooded bike.

 The Big Sur Highway, carved out of the coast along the Santa Lucia Range for a hundred miles between Cambria and Carmel, is my own favorite road, being almost in my backyard.
 It’s an all-year ride, presuming that winter rains do not cause landslides.
 Two lanes with an uncountable number of curves, the mountains on one side, the surf frothing along the short on the other.
 Don’t try sightseeing from the moving motorcycle; stop and then look, it’s safer.

 Go way, way east to Nova Scotia, and there at the tip of Cape Breton Island is Cape North, the farthest you can ride on the North American continent, 3,922 Mapquest miles from San Diego.
 The road looping around the Cape Breton Highlands National Park is called the Cabot Trail (after the 15th-century explorer John Cabot), and in good weather the 135-mile loop is one of the more divine rides on the continent.
 Bad weather?
 Don’t go.